TABLE OF CONTENTS

 In the Federal Register, a well-known publication, officials at the FDA were asking for comments about CBD benefit.
 They are looking for information on CBD to determine how the United Nations under the World Health Organization would categorize it under the 1971 Convention on Psychotropic Substances.
 Can you believe that?
 We have come a long way with this.
 The FDA is asking for the consumer's help in deciding how to categorize CBD and this should mean a lot to the public.
 They have fully acknowledged that CBD has a beneficial impact on patients who suffer from neurological conditions or disorders.
 Such a great milestone to reach!

 What It Means?

 What does this mean?
 It means that you have a personal story or any pertinent information about using CBD and have any idea about CBD benefit; you should go to the federal website and make your comments.
 You have up until September 13, 2017 to do so.
 After September 13, the FDA will not accept any input.

 The UN World Health Organization (WHO) is currently reviewing 17 substances and CBD is one of them.
 The UN World Health Organization is not looking at the CBD status directly under the Controlled Substances Act.
 However, they are doing an indirect observation of the effect so as to influence the conflict of marijuana as it relates to how the federal government categorizes it.

 CBD versus THC

-The FDA is preparing to evaluate the drugs under the UN’s reconsideration and that is a good start.
-Take action now as a citizen of the United States and make your comments about CBD benefits on the FDA website.
-For more information about CBD benefits, go to the Cannabis Training University.
+The FDA is preparing to evaluate the drugs under the UN's reconsideration and that is a good start.
+Take action now as a citizen of the US and make your comments about CBD benefits on the FDA website.
+For more information about CBD benefits, go to the Cannabis Training University' weed courses.